khansubhan95/khansubhan95.github.io/index.md

 layout: page
 title: Bio 👨‍💻
 ---
 Hey!
 I'm Subhan.
-I am a full stack developer located in Chicago, Illinois.
+I located in Chicago, Illinois.

-I have good experience in using Node.js, React, JavaScript, Java and Spring to make web applications.

-I have worked as a Project Engineer in Wipro from Aug 2017 to Mar 2019.
-I graduated in ECE from Osmania University in May 2017.

-I am searching for a software engineer position, preferably in a full stack role.
-If you have any open positions please [contact me](/contact) me.

 My portfolio, with links to source code and demo versions, can be found [**here**](/portfolio).